boa-dev/boa/docs/debugging.md

 ```
 ````

-Additionaly you can specify the direction of "flow" by using the `--flowgraph-direction` cli option, for example `--flowgraph-direction=left-to-right`, the default is `top-to-bottom`.
+Additionally you can specify the direction of "flow" by using the `--flowgraph-direction` cli option, for example `--flowgraph-direction=left-to-right`, the default is `top-to-bottom`.

 [mermaid]: https://mermaid-js.github.io/